You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 Will there be a deluxe version of Charterstone?

-Every version of Charterstone will be quite nice (including 36 metal coins), but if you want our special realistic resource tokens, you can get them from Top Shelf Gamer.
+Every version of Charterstone is quite nice (36 metal coins, hundreds of uniquely illustrated cards, 230+ wooden bits), but if you want our special realistic resource tokens, you can get them from Top Shelf Gamer.

 How different will the end-of-campaign games be?